wicseurope/WiCSeurope/pastevents-summary/SEPEX2026.md

 All responses should be completed by Tuesday, **1st September 2026**.
 Note that you may wish to sign up as BOTH a mentor and a mentee.
 For example, a first-year professor may wish for mentoring around earning permanent positions AND may be positioned well to mentor others about navigating through the stages of the PhD program.

+This session is public and open to everyone interested.
 WiCS+ membership is free and open to scientists of all gender identities.